rhinstaller/anaconda/docs/boot-options.rst

              it has some stale RAID metadata on it which must be removed using an appropriate tool (dmraid and/or wipefs).

-.. inst.gpt:
+.. inst.mbr:

-inst.gpt
+inst.mbr
 ^^^^^^^^

-Prefer creation of GPT disklabels.
+Prefer creation of MBR disklabels on legacy BIOS boot systems.
+Ignored on EFI-based systems.

 Other options